Serene-Garden/Cepheus/README.md

 ### prompt
 `prompt: LocalizedStringResource` tells users what the text field is.

-Prompt will be displayed on the text-edit field and the link when the input is empty.
+Prompt will be displayed on the text-edit field (when `style` is `field`) and the link when the input is empty.

 Default as `LocalizedStringResource("Cepheus.prompt", bundle: .atURL(Bundle.module.bundleURL))`.